 And since this is probably the first and only time ever that exercise intensity has been defined adequately and made public, you’ll probably want to read all the way to the end.
 Especially if you want in on the secret that will enable you to build “maximum muscle in minimum time”; simply by doing weight-training exercises that take only 1-6 seconds each!

-hop over to this website Where the Experts Got it Right on Exercise Intensity; and Where the Experts Got it Wrong!
+additional reading Where the Experts Got it Right on Exercise Intensity; and Where the Experts Got it Wrong!

 Experts in the fields of strength training, weight-lifting, bodybuilding and exercise physiology have been unanimous about exercise intensity’s crucial role in inducing muscular hypertrophy for many years.
 Here’s how it works: